artifacthub/hub/docs/kcl_modules_repositories.md

 Each package version **needs** an `artifacthub-pkg.yml` metadata file.
 Please see the file [spec](https://github.com/artifacthub/hub/blob/master/docs/metadata/artifacthub-pkg.yml) for more details.
 The [artifacthub-repo.yml](https://github.com/artifacthub/hub/blob/master/docs/metadata/artifacthub-repo.yml) repository metadata file shown above can be used to setup features like [Verified publisher](https://github.com/artifacthub/hub/blob/master/docs/repositories.md#verified-publisher) or [Ownership claim](https://github.com/artifacthub/hub/blob/master/docs/repositories.md#ownership-claim).
 This file must be located at `/path/to/packages`.

 Once you have added your repository, you are all set up.
-As you add new versions of your packages or new packages to your git repository, they'll be automatically indexed and listed in Artifact Hub.
+As you add new versions of your modules packages or new packages to your git repository, they'll be automatically indexed and listed in Artifact Hub.